Klaudia Medlová

-Klaudia Medlová (born 26 October 1993 in Liptovský Mikuláš) is a Slovak snowboarder.
+Klaudia Medlová (born 26 October 1993 in Liptovský Mikuláš) is a retired Slovak snowboarder.
 She won a bronze medal in slopestyle at the FIS Freestyle Ski and Snowboarding World Championships 2015.
 Also in 2015, she stomped the first female double backside rodeo on a jump during the Nine Queens event in Serfaus-Fiss-Ladis, Austria.

+Medlová has represented Slovakia at the 2018 Winter Olympics in PyeongChang and at the 2022 Winter Olympics in Beijing.